cybernetics/JTemplate/README.md

 Date and time arguments are handled as follows:

-* `java.time.LocalDate`: result of calling `LocalDate#parse()` on parameter value
+* `java.time.LocalDate`: result of calling `LocalDate#parse()`
-* `java.time.LocalTime`: result of calling `LocalTime#parse()` on parameter value
+* `java.time.LocalTime`: result of calling `LocalTime#parse()`
-* `java.time.LocalDateTime`: result of calling `LocalDateTime#parse()` on parameter value
+* `java.time.LocalDateTime`: result of calling `LocalDateTime#parse()`
-* `java.util.Date`: result of calling `Long#parseLong()` on parameter value, then `Date(long)` on long result
+* `java.util.Date`: result of calling `Long#parseLong()`, then `Date(long)`

 `List` arguments represent multi-value parameters, such as those submitted via a multi-select list element in an HTML form.
 Values are automatically coerced to the declared `List` element type; for example, `List<Double>` or `List<String>`.
-Lists of `URL` values may be used to process multi-file uploads; however, as with single-file uploads, they may only be used with multipart `POST` requests.
+Lists of `URL` values can be used to process multi-file uploads; however, as with single-file uploads, they may only be used with multipart `POST` requests.

 Omitting the value of a primitive parameter results in an argument value of 0 for that parameter.
 Omitting the value of a simple reference type parameter produces a `null` argument value for that parameter.
 Omitting all values for a list type parameter produces an empty list argument for the parameter.

 Note that service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 #### Return Values
 Methods may return any type that can be represented by the template associated with the current request, or by `JSONEncoder` if the request is not associated with a template.
-Methods may also return `void` or `Void` to indicate that they do not produce a value.
+A method may also return `void` or `Void` to indicate that it does not produce a value, or that it will take responsibility for writing the response itself.

 Return values whose types implement `AutoCloseable` (such as `ResultSetAdapter` and `IteratorAdapter`) will be automatically closed after their contents have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.

 If the method completes successfully and returns a value, an HTTP 200 status code is returned.
-If the method returns `void` or `Void`, HTTP 204 is returned.
+If the method returns `void` or `Void` and the response has not already been committed by the method, HTTP 204 is returned.

 If any exception is thrown while executing the method, HTTP 500 is returned.
-If an exception is thrown while serializing the response, the output is truncated.
+If an exception is thrown while serializing the response, the output may be truncated.
 In either case, the exception is logged.

 #### Request and Repsonse Properties
-`DispatcherServlet` provides the following methods to allow an implementing class to get access to the current request and response objects; for example, to get the name of the authenticated user or to add a custom header to the response:
+`DispatcherServlet` provides the following methods to allow an implementing class to get access to the current request and response objects; for example, to get the name of the authenticated user or to write a custom response:

     protected HttpServletRequest getRequest() { ... }
     protected HttpServletResponse getResponse() { ... }

 The methods return thread-local values set by `DispatcherServlet` before a service method is invoked.

 ### RequestMethod Annotation